SaharFriedman/finals_project/README.md

 ```

 ---
-if you cannot sign up or log in please view this section.
+### ⚠️if you cannot sign up or log in please view this section.
 ### Handling Blocked Ports

 By default, the services in this project try to bind to the following ports on your machine: